Pier to Pier Way

 Lanes from Tutshill Greenway to Clevedon

 You can continue into Clevedon via roads for a more direct route to the Pier and also join a path to the Town Centre.
-Alternatively, follow the Clevedon coastal defences and Marshalls Field paths.
+Alternatively, follow the traffic-free Clevedon coastal defences and Marshalls Field paths.

 Clevedon coastal sea defences and Marshalls Field paths

-Follow one and a half miles of newly upgraded path with spectacular views across the Severn Estuary.
+Follow one and a half miles of upgraded path with spectacular views across the Severn Estuary.
 On high spring tides and during stormy weather, the sea defences path could be flooded or dangerous.
 During this time, the road option will need to be followed.
 Both options are fully signposted.

 Marshalls Field to Clevedon Seafront